FRRouting/frr/doc/user/pbr.rst

 ***

 :abbr:`PBR` is Policy Based Routing.
 This implementation supports a very simple interface to allow admins to influence routing on their router.
-At this time you can only match on destination and source prefixes for an incoming interface.
 At this point in time, this implementation will only work on Linux.
+Note that some functionality (VLAN matching, packet mangling) is not supported by the default Linux kernel provider.

 .. _starting-pbr: